University of FloridaSolutions for Your Life

 2.50

-This document is CIR829, one of a series of the Agricultural and Biological Engineering Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is CIR829, one of a series of the Department of Agricultural and Biological Engineering, UF/IFAS Extension.
 Original publication date April 1995.
-Revised June 2011.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised February 2014.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.